 The verbosity levels are cumulative, with each higher level including all the output of the previous levels.

-To change the current verbosity level, call the extension function Vocola.SetRuntimeVerbosity
+To change the current verbosity level, call the extension function

-.
-Here is an example command for doing this:
+Vocola.SetRuntimeVerbosity.
+Here is an example command for

 [set] verbose level 0..3 =